rfennell/AzurePipelines/Extensions/WikiPDFExport/readme.md

 ## How the AzureDevOps.WikiPDFExport tool is obtained
 There is a maximum size limit for Azure DevOps extension VSIX packages.
 Due to this limitation and the size of the AzureDevOps.WikiPDFExport tool, we cannot ship the executable within the VSIX.
 This problem is addressed in two ways

-- [Default] The task downloads the latest (or pre-release) version of the tool from [AzureDevOps.WikiPDFExport command line tool releases](https://github.com/MaxMelcher/AzureDevOps.WikiPDFExport/releases)
+- **[Default]** The task downloads the latest (or pre-release) version of the tool from releases in [AzureDevOps.WikiPDFExport command line tool's GitHub Repo](https://github.com/MaxMelcher/AzureDevOps.WikiPDFExport/releases) <br>**Note:** This method does require that agent can communicate with the following Internet endpoints: __github.com__,__objects.githubusercontent.com__ and __storage.googleapis.com__ to download the latest version of the tool from GitHub.
+This is potentially an issue for self hosted agents behind corporate firewalls.
-- You can load the tool from a location known to the agent e.g. have it already on the agent, or downloaded as a pipeline artifact
+- If you require a specific version of the tool, or cannot use the automatic download, you can load the tool from a fixed location known to the agent e.g. have it already on the agent, or downloaded as a [pipeline resource](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/resources?view=azure-devops&tabs=schema) such as a __repository__, or __package__.
+Or, you could also download the tool using your own script as shown in [the discussion #1170](https://github.com/rfennell/AzurePipelines/issues/1170#issuecomment-995698253) on this tasks GitHub repo, thus bypassing the need for this task as all the work is done on the script.

 ## Versions of this task
 There have been two major versions of this task